 Building for the Future

-In 2018, the protection of our planet and environmental issues are at the forefront of important topics.
+The protection of our planet and environmental issues are at the forefront of important topics.
 Construction projects are no exception, and need to strictly abide by the regulations aimed at protecting the environment and building a more sustainable planet for present and future generations.
 At Beaudoin Canada, these issues are taken very seriously.
 They have a young, dynamic team that is always researching new and effective ways to build and construct responsibly and sustainably.
 You may have noticed that several of their projects have achieved the LEED certification for the construction of residential or professional buildings.
 Not sure what LEED means?
 You are about to find out.

 What is LEED Under Construction?